jamiejackson/nmc_docker_tutorial/README.md

+# Introduction

+This is based on the code from the [*Docker for PHP Developers* tutorial on the *New Media Campaigns* site](http://www.newmediacampaigns.com/blog/docker-for-php-developers).

+The article progresses through a series of steps, but this code is what you'd end

+# Tweaks

+Although this is based on code from the tutorial, I tweaked a few things based on feedback from the tutorial's comments, as well as workarounds for problems I encountered.

 I used an alternate base box for nginx (to avoid the confusing `CMD` entrypoint that `phusion/baseimage` provides).
-(FYI, the Dockerfile from the tutorial didn't work for me--nginx wouldn't work after a `docker run`, so I bagged it and went with another one.)
+(FYI, the Dockerfile from the tutorial didn't work for me--nginx wouldn't work after a `docker run`, so that's another reason I bagged it and went with another one.)

 You'll see that there is no `images/nginx/start.sh`, as a result.

+## `docker-machine` Instead of Direct `boot2docker` Incantations

-FYI, I used the more modern `docker-machine`, instead of `boot2docker` commands.
+I used the more modern `docker-machine`, instead of `boot2docker` commands.
 Therefore, I installed Docker Toolbox, and *instead* of these commands:

 ```
 # I didn't use these
 boot2docker init